 Pronounce the phrases more clearly than you often would; for the reason that harmonic traits of your voice can be very completely different, your diction is vital to an intelligible vocoder effect (assuming that’s what you’re going for).

-Pitch doesn’t actually matter when singing right into a vocoder, so give attention to making the other traits of your voice as attention-grabbing as possible.
+The pitch doesn’t actually matter when singing right into a vocoder, so give attention to making the other traits of your voice as attention-grabbing as possible.

 What are a vocoder’s parameters?